KlabCMU/KinPoly/README.md

 The folders contain the a data file that contains the pre-computed object pose and camera trajectory; another data file contains the pre-computed image features; a meta file is also included for loading the respective datasets.

-To download the Mocap dataset, run the following script:
+To download the Mocap dataset, real-world dataset, and trained models, run the following script:

 ```
 bash download_data.sh